ramonziai/openthesaurus-mariadb/README.md

 `docker run --name openthesaurus -e MYSQL_ROOT_PASSWORD=root-password -e MYSQL_DATABASE=db-name -e MYSQL_USER=db-user -e MYSQL_PASSWORD=db-pass -d -p 3306:3306 ramonziai/openthesaurus-mariadb-docker`

-After that, you can stop the container using `docker stop openthesaurus` and start it again with `docker start openthesaurus`.
+After that, OpenThesaurus is available at `localhost:3306` in database `db-name` and can be accessed as `db-user` with password `db-pass`.
+You can stop the container using `docker stop openthesaurus` and start it again with `docker start openthesaurus`.

+You may find [DKPro JOTL](https://github.com/dkpro/dkpro-jotl) helpful in accessing and using the database programmatically.